pymupdf/PyMuPDF/README.md

 # Installation
-If you had not previously installed MuPDF, you must first do this.
+If you had not previously installed MuPDF, you must first do this (however, see the **MS Windows** section further down).
 This process highly depends on your system.
 For most platforms, the MuPDF source contains prepared procedures on how to achieve this.
 If you decide to generate MuPDF from sources, be sure to download the official release from https://mupdf.com/downloads/.
 MuPDF also has a GitHub repo, but it contains the current **development source**, which probably is not compatible with this PyMuPDF.

 Once MuPDF is in place, installing PyMuPDF comes down to running the usual ``python setup.py install``.